-But, I still had to try it on my own.
+Yet I still had to try it on my own.
 You can have all the education in the world, but it’s the execution that really starts your training.
-So today I share some of the things I’ve done to keep me on mark with my goals to getting traffic, getting subscribers, and just plain enjoying the ride!
+So today I share some of the things I’ve done to keep me on the mark with my goals of getting traffic, getting subscribers, and just plain enjoying the ride!

 This truly is where you need to start before sitting down to write out a strategy.
 With the panic in the air due to the economy, people everywhere are trying to “hurry and get online”.
 What those people don’t know, is how much patience you need to have.